Update cookies preferences

 Local group (server) and remote group (client):

-- Local group (server) - the most common case when the alarm/event represents a place in the application where alarm items really arise and they are stored on the disk.
-The "Text file (*.al)" or "dBase III file (*.dbf)" type of storage is used - see the "Storage type" configurator.
+- Local group (server) - the most common case when the alarm/event group represents a place in the application where alarm items really arise and they are stored on the disk.
+The "Text file (*.al)" or "Database dBase backups" type of storage is used - see the "Storage type" configurator.

 - Remote group (client) - the case when the application displays alarms/events that arise and they are stored in another application (server) that can run on another computer.
 The "Remote connection via the Web" type of storage is used - see the "Storage type" configurator.